Bellevue, Ohio: 2000 census

-Bellevue and the surrounding area was served by a daily newspaper, The Bellevue Gazette.

-The Gazette closed in June 2016, and is no longer in operation.

-Transportation
+Infrastructure

 Roads

 Bellevue is located on U.S. Route 20, which forms East and West Main Street.
 State Routes 18, 269, and 113 also run through the city.

 There is no public transportation, such as passenger buses or taxis.
 Bellevue is also served by the Ohio Turnpike via U.S. Route 20 and State Route 4.

 Railroad

 During the first half of the 20th century, Bellevue was a busy railroad hub of the Nickel Plate Road, and it remains today as a hub for the Norfolk Southern Railway, which operates a massive railroad yard in Bellevue.
 From Bellevue, Norfolk Southern Lines extend northeast to Cleveland, north to Sandusky, northwest to Toledo, west to Fort Wayne, Indiana and south to Columbus.
 Also, the Wheeling and Lake Erie Railway operates a line from Bellevue that extends east to Pittsburgh, Pennsylvania.